Skip to Main Content

 What are the symptoms of post-polio syndrome?

+People who survive polio are later at risk for PPS.
 PPS affects your nerves and muscles.
 Symptoms usually start between 20 and 40 years after the original polio illness.
 But they may appear anywhere from 10 to 70 years after.
 Muscle weakness may be the main symptom.
 This weakness may affect one side of your body more than the other.
 In general, symptoms of PPS may include:

-• Progressive weakness (common)
+• Progressive weakness (common).

-• Tiredness (fatigue) (common)
+• Tiredness (fatigue) (common).

-• Pain in the muscles and joints (common)
+• Pain in the muscles and joints (common).

-• Trouble swallowing
+• Trouble swallowing.

-• Breathing problems
+• Breathing problems.

-• Sleep disorders
+• Sleep disorders.

-• Sensitivity to cold temperatures
+• Sensitivity to cold temperatures.

 How is post-polio syndrome diagnosed?

-• Blood tests to rule out other causes for your muscle weakness
+• Blood tests to rule out other causes for your muscle weakness.

-• Electromyography (EMG) to measure the electrical activity of the muscles
+• Electromyography (EMG) to measure the electrical activity of the muscles.

-• Muscle biopsy to look for signs of damage in the muscle cells
+• Muscle biopsy to look for signs of damage in the muscle cells.

-• MRI or CT scans
+• MRI or CT scans.

-Your healthcare provider may make a diagnosis of PPS if you had polio in the past, have new muscle weakness and other symptoms that last for a year, and have no other cause for your symptoms.
+Your health care provider may make a diagnosis of PPS if you had polio in the past, have new muscle weakness and other symptoms that last for a year, and have no other cause for your symptoms.

-You may first see your primary healthcare provider and then be referred to a specialist, such as a neurologist who specializes in neuromuscular diseases.
+You may first see your primary health care provider and then be referred to a specialist, such as a neurologist who specializes in neuromuscular diseases.

 How is post-polio syndrome treated?

-In addition to the exercise program, other supportive therapies that you may use include:
+Along with the exercise program, other supportive therapies that you may use include:

-• Medicines to ease pain
+• Medicines to ease pain.

-• Medicines to ease fatigue
+• Medicines to ease fatigue.

-• Physical therapy to keep as much mobility as possible
+• Physical therapy to keep as much mobility as possible.

-• Occupational therapy to help with ways to adapt
+• Occupational therapy to help with ways to adapt.

-• Speech-language therapy if needed for trouble swallowing
+• Speech-language therapy if needed for trouble swallowing.

-• Assisted breathing with a positive pressure breathing machine, if needed, especially at night
+• Assisted breathing with a positive pressure breathing machine, if needed, especially at night.

-• Emotional and mental health support
+• Emotional and mental health support.

 You may get care from a variety of providers in addition to your neurologist.
 These might include physical therapists, occupational therapists, speech-language therapists, and respiratory specialists.
 You can work with your medical team to design the best plan of care for your situation.